hellerve/ptolemy/README.md

 * [I am not a number: I am a free variable](http://strictlypositive.org/notanum.ps.gz) by **Conor McBride & James McKinna** (2004)

-Another epigram paper, but shorter and more approachable, because it describes the implementation of a specfic feature (syntax manipulation).
+Another Epigram paper, but shorter and more approachable, because it describes the implementation of a specfic feature (syntax manipulation).
 It's probably also closer to my field of expertise and thus easier for me to understand.
 I enjoyed this paper as well.
 That being said, their